figsbt/django-app/README.md

 3. Create two models named "User" and "Post".                         | :heavy_check_mark: with appropriate fields and relationships between them.            | :heavy_check_mark:
    Ensure that the User model includes fields for authentication.     | :heavy_check_mark:
-4. APIs for user-registration, auth(JWT tockens), posting new content.| :heavy_check_mark:
+4. APIs for user-registration, auth(JWT tokens), posting new content. | :heavy_check_mark:
 5. Authorisation to ensure only authenticated-users can create posts. | :heavy_check_mark:
 6. Configure the Django project to use PostgreSQL as DB.              | :heavy_check_mark: